Last Visited: 20/11/2009

 Closest Town: Greenvale

 Car Access: The walk starts from the Somerton Road Picnic Area, which is on the left if heading West on Somerton Road.
 I get to Somerton Road from Reservoir via the Craigieburn Bypass (taking the Cooper Street exit which turns into Somerton Road).
 It can also be accessed via Mickleham Road (off the Tullamarine Freeway).

-The ParkWeb Park Note says to cross the footbridge here but I’d suggest turning right onto the other gravel track instead (this way there are less tracks to choose from and therefore it’s less confusing).
+The ParkWeb Park Note says to cross the footbridge here but I’d suggest turning right onto the other gravel track instead (this way there are fewer tracks to choose from and therefore it’s less confusing).
 Follow this very clear, wide track alongside Moonee Ponds Creek, until it crosses the creek and heads back on the opposite side.
-Stick to the main gravel track here (most of the other tracks are through revegetation areas) and if in-doubt, keep to the left (creek side).
-Obviously you’ll need to cross back over the footbridge to complete the walk.
+Stick to the main gravel track here (most of the other tracks are through revegetation areas) and if in doubt, keep to the left (creek side).
+Obviously, you’ll need to cross back over the footbridge to complete the walk.

 Be aware that after very heavy rains, it may not be possible to cross the creek to head back on the other side.
 However, this hasn’t been the case during any of my visits over the last year (even after what I would consider to be quite a lot of rain).

 At the beginning of the track there is a sign about the first ranger of Woodlands Park.
 Signs along the rest of the path feature information about the local indigenous culture.

 The creek has been unfortunately very dry on most of my visits but the scenery is really nice (if you can ignore the proximity to Somerton Road which is not so nice – only one stretch is closely bordered by the road).

 Have you visited Woodlands Park?
 If you have any stories, updates or corrections, please let us know by commenting below.